-As a candidate for the Technical Diploma from Lakeshore Technical College, you will be an important participant in the LTC graduation ceremony.
-This ceremony is a special recognition of your scholastic achievements at Lakeshore Technical College.
-It is a formal cap and gown ceremony and all December and May graduates are encouraged to take part.
-The commencement ceremony is held during the last week of school.
+As a candidate for the Technical Diploma from Lakeshore College, you will be an important participant in the LC graduation ceremony.
+This ceremony is a special recognition of your scholastic achievements at Lakeshore College.
+It is a formal cap and gown ceremony, and all December and May graduates are encouraged to take part.
 You will be notified when to purchase your cap and gown and of the other ceremony details during April or October.
 It is necessary to fill out a graduation application in order to be considered a candidate for graduation and receive notifications.